 The conditions, under which Rakovski National Defence College existed in the years of the Cold War, had an impact on its structure and the curriculum subjects.
 Its contacts were limited within the frame of the Warsaw Pact and the learning process was ideologically biased.
 Despite certain drawbacks, the College successfully performed its role as a higher education institution.
 A number of disciples received training to become highly qualified lecturers and scientists in the field of warfare.

 The profound socio-political changes that occurred in all public spheres in Bulgaria after 1989 affected the field of warfare as well.
 De-politicization and departisation were under way in the National Defence College, as well as in the units of the Bulgarian Army.
 The political structures of the Communist Party were abolished, and the military-political faculty, along with the ideological departments in the academy, was closed down.

 Steps were taken towards a major revision of the training documentation, with the emphasis being placed on the preparation for defense military actions.
 The first contacts with military-scientific structures from NATO member-states and neighboring countries were carried out.
 Integration of military and civil education was accelerated: prominent scholars from other scientific institutions delivered their lectures.
 The number of military students was gradually reduced, and in the course of about 10 years it dropped 5 times, while that of the academics – 3 times.

 Since 2000 the international cooperation of the academy has been expanding.
 Today it has official relations with more than 20 similar institutions from other countries.
-Through its involvement in the work of the Consortium of Defense Academies and Security Studies Institutes, the academic staff is involved in various international projects, which enhances the prestige of the National Defense College and promotes the Euro-Atlantic integration.
+Through its involvement in the work of the Consortium of Defence Academies and Security Studies Institutes, the academic staff is involved in various international projects, which enhances the prestige of the National Defence College and promotes the Euro-Atlantic integration.